Tech enthusiast thrilled after rescuing functional treasure from waste: 'It's been a fun process'

 A report from the UN found that 68 million tons of e-waste were produced in 2022, and that number could reach 90 million by 2030.

-Not only is this a waste of money for consumers who could have easily sold or recycled their old devices to companies willing to pay for them, but it also leaches harmful chemicals into the landfills that they end up in, which ultimately ends up in our soil or oceans.
+This is a waste of money for consumers who could have easily sold or recycled their old devices to companies willing to pay for them.
+It also leaches harmful chemicals into the landfills that they end up in, which ultimately ends up in our soil or oceans.

 Most of these devices also use lithium-ion batteries, which are difficult to recycle on their own, resulting in more wasted labor and increased harmful chemical output during the mining process.

-Posts such as this, highlighting how easy it is to recycle and refurbish old electronics, are good for spreading the word and keeping people informed about their options, and that finding ways to repurpose or ethically dispose of older electronic devices is better than simply tossing them out to rot and cause more damage.
+Posts such as this, highlighting how easy it is to recycle and refurbish old electronics, are good for spreading the word and keeping people informed about their options.
+Finding ways to repurpose or ethically dispose of older electronic devices is better than simply tossing them out to rot.

 TCD Picks » Quince Spotlight